akotsampaseris/crypto-address-generator/README.md

-# Crypto Address Generator
+# Crypto Wallet Generator

-Generate an address for your favorite cryptocurrencies in seconds!
+Generate a wallet for your favorite cryptocurrencies in seconds!